When the East comes West in London

 WOW: City Lights and Woodland Shade.
 Ends 22 March.
 Japan House.
 Recently opened, this is a digital art installation at Japan House.
 Walk into the neon light journey of Central Tokyo, involve yourself interactively with Japan’s birds and countryside, then pop up to the Akira restaurant which has a special exhibition-inspired menu.
 Watch out for more events throughout 2020.

 Forgotten Masters: Indian Painting for the East India Company.
 Ends 19 April.
 The Wallace Collection.
 Tucked between Selfridges and Harley Street, it is one of our absolutely favourite museums.
 This exhibition showcases works by Indian master painters commissioned by the rich and colonial East India Company in the late eighteenth and nineteenth centuries.

 Lightopia London.
 Ends 1 March.
 Chiswick House Gardens.
 Open in time for Chinese New Year, the ‘Harmony’ lantern and light festival is set in the stunning grounds of gorgeous Chiswick House.
 Included in the tickets are acrobatics and music plus there will be plenty of food stalls to savour.
 Best to book ahead.

 Orchid Festival – Royal Botanic Gardens at Kew.
-8 Feb – 8 March.
-Just around the corner from Chiswick are the fabulous Kew Gardens (you could do both!).
+8 Feb – 22 March.
+EXTENDED to 22nd March spend a day a the fabulous Kew Gardens.
 The 2020 festival focuses on Indonesia, its wildlife and plants.
 Always a sure hit.